CSGraduateCouncil-VirginiaTech/csgc-website/travel_funding.md

 * $500 for travel within the US
 * $750 for international travel

-Getting support from other sources, such as your advisor and the GSA, is also helpful.
-When needed, please consider additional sources of funding and support, such as your advisor, [TFP](https://blogs.lt.vt.edu/graduatestudentassembly/what-we-can-offer-you/funding-opportunities/travel-fund-program/), or the conference itself.
+It can be helpful to get additional support elsewhere, such as through your advisor, through the conference itself, or through one of the other sources listed below.

 ## <a name="Othersourcesoftravelfunding"></a>Other sources of travel funding<a href="#Othersourcesoftravelfunding"><i class="fa fa-link" aria-hidden="true"></i></a>

-There are other sources of travel funding.

 ### <a name="Department"></a>Department<a href="#Department"><i class="fa fa-link" aria-hidden="true"></i></a>

-- CHCI Funding, see [instructions here](http://hci.vt.edu/programs/) about the Travel Funding Program
+- CHCI Funding (for HCI-related research).
+See [instructions here](http://hci.vt.edu/programs/) about the Travel Funding Program.

 ### <a name="Gradschool"></a>Grad School<a href="#Gradschool"><i class="fa fa-link" aria-hidden="true"></i></a>

-- GSA Travel Fund Program (TFP): details [here](https://gpss.vt.edu/programs/tfp.html).
-(Twice a year)
+- GPSS Travel Fund Program (TFP): details [here](https://gpss.vt.edu/programs/tfp.html).
+(Four cycles a year)
-- GSA GRDP: details [here](https://gpss.vt.edu/programs/grdp.html).
+- GPSS GRDP: details [here](https://gpss.vt.edu/programs/grdp.html).
 (Twice a year)

 ### <a name="Conference-specific"></a>Conference-specific<a href="#Conference-specific"><i class="fa fa-link" aria-hidden="true"></i></a>